AnthonySahih/ChatBot-death/README.md

 Feel free to submit your stories about what happened to the bot, and the best one will be displayed below (with credits): https://forms.gle/tjXUigVZsgpSRVHT8

+N.B: The exe will only run if you have installed mingw g++ compiler version 12.2.0